jyrkioraskari/IFCtoLBD/README.md

 ### October 10, 2025
 The new version introduces a significant change: the converter now relies on a TDB database.
 While this makes it slightly slower, it enables the conversion of substantially larger IFC models.

+- If you have a pretty large IFC model, the new version used disk space to convert it.
+There should be a proper error message about it now.

 ### April 9, 2025
 Added a small example in the Scala language.
 It depends on the maven compilation of the Java code shown above.